 - Be at least 65 years old or permanently disabled on January 1st

-- Owner of home as of January 1st
+- Be the owner of your home as of January 1st

-If you are applying for the Homestead Exemption Relief Program you may also qualify for payment assistance with your 3R Fee.
-Please print and complete the 3R Fee Assistance Application for Homestead Exemption.
-Submit this application with your Homestead Exemption Application.
+If you are applying for the Homestead Exclusion Program you may also qualify for payment assistance with your 3R Fee.
+Please print and complete the 3R Fee Assistance Application for Homestead Exclusion.
+Submit this application with your Homestead Exclusion Application.

-Under NC General Statute 105-277.1B, the Circuit Breaker Relief Program creates a lien on property and is a tax deferment program.
+Under NC General Statute 105-277.1B, the Circuit Breaker Tax Deferment creates a lien on property and is a tax deferment program.
 Upon disqualification, the responsible party must pay taxes from the last three years of program participation.
-Possible disqualifying events include if the owner transfers the residence, if the owner dies or if the owner ceases to use the property as a permanent residence.
+Possible disqualifying events include if the owner transfers the residence, if the owner dies, or if the owner ceases to use the property as a permanent residence.
 Multiple owners of a permanent residence must all qualify for the circuit breaker before a deferment of taxes will be allowed.

-If you have questions you may contact the Tax Administration office at 919-245-2100, option 3 or come to the office to speak directly to a staff member.
+If you have questions you may contact the Tax Office at 919-245-2100, option 2 or come to the office to speak directly to a staff member.